 Last month, on September 1, I sustained a foot injury, left foot to be precise, that proved later on to be a fracture.
-Movements were restricted, the surgeon ordered what he called an ankle binder and my left foot has had to remain in bandaged state 24 hours a day since that fateful evening.
-It might remain that way for the rest of eternity or the end of my life, whichever arrives later.
-Not allowed to take it off even when I go to sleep at night.
+Movements were restricted, the surgeon prescribed what he called an ankle binder and my left foot had to remain in bandaged state 24 hours a day since that fateful evening.
+It might have to remain that way for the rest of eternity or the end of my life, whichever arrived later.
+Not allowed to take it off even when I went to sleep at night.
 A somewhat uncomfortable state of existence.
 I don’t recommend that you try it out, or else, like Alice’s smile without the Cheshire cat, you might end up with a bandage without a foot.

 Such stray thoughts were assailing my otherwise peaceful ruminations on life, when to my horror and dismay, I realized that my right elbow was sending intense pain signals as well.
 I could hardly fold my right arm at the elbow joint without “ouching” loudly.
-I didn’t know the source of the problem, for as far as I recall, I never injured my arms, even in my dream.
+I didn’t know the source of the problem, for as far as I recalled, I never injured my arms, even in my dream.
 And I wasn’t dreaming as the pain alerted me.
 I was wide awake.
 I was disturbing neighbours the way you are not allowed to in Churches when a service is in progress.

 She was reading a book right next to me and the ouch disturbed her concentration.
 She was not genuflecting in a Church of course, but disturbed she was.
 She turned her head sharply, asking nothing.
 I suspect she was trying to figure out if I had sustained a heart attack.
 The silence continued till my vocal chords produced yet another ouch, louder than the first one, this time accompanied by a visual signal, a pain distorted face.
-I have no idea what a heart attacked person’s face looks like.
-But she knew I am sure and appeared to conclude that my heart was in safe custody and shifted her gaze back to her book in total indifference.
+I have no idea how alarming an expression I wore on my face.
+But she knew I am sure and appeared to conclude that my heart was under siege and shifted her gaze back to her book in total indifference.
 I didn’t deserve her attention anymore.